ultraseedbox/USB-Docs/Pre-Sales and Support/Getting Help/Frequently Asked Questions (FAQ).md

 ##### Can other users see my data?

 Other users cannot see your data.
-They are all locked to their own user folders and cannot access anyone elses.
+They are all locked to their own user folders and cannot access anyone else.

 ##### Do I get root?
 Can I install my own software?

 Users are not provided with root.
-However, you are more than welcome to install any programs in your userspace/Home directory by using your shell access, providing they do not abuse server resources.
+However, you may install and run any programs in your userspace/Home directory via your slot's [shell access](https://docs.usbx.me/books/secure-shell-%28ssh%29), providing they do not abuse server resources.

 ##### Do you keep any logs of any kind?

-No, we do not log anything that is not necessary.
+We do not log anything that is not necessary.
 Anything that is necessary to be logged are wiped every 12 hours.

 ##### How can I upgrade/downgrade my slot?